rodber/chevereto-free/README.md

 Chevereto is an image hosting software that allows you to create a beautiful and full-featured image hosting website on your own server.
 It's your hosting and your rules, so say goodbye to closures and restrictions.
 This repo here is Chevereto Free, which is a fork of Chevereto V3 in which only the most essential features are preserved and it is released as Open Source software.

-Chevereto Free has the same look and feel of the [paid version](https://chevereto.com).
-Most likely it will fit all your personal needs.
-The features removed in this fork are those business-oriented like external storage servers or banner management to name a few.

 ## Building the next-gen Chevereto

 Chevereto is being modernized by introducing new coding standards and turning towards a common Open Source base.
 [Read all updates](https://chevereto.com/community/threads/building-the-next-gen-chevereto.11140/) and check my [Chevere + Chevereto V4 Trello board](https://trello.com/b/DCZhECwN/chevere-chevereto-v4).